Sharp Hypercontractivity for Global Functions: Introduction

 \subsection{The results of Keevash et al.~-- qualitative hypercontractivity for global functions}

-In the breakthrough work~\cite{KLLM21}, Keevash, Lifshitz, Long, and Minzer obtained a generalization of the hypercontractive inequality to the biased measure on the cube, under the additional assumption that the function $f$ is \emph{global}, i.e., is not significantly affected by a restriction of a small set of coordinates.
+Keevash, Lifshitz, Long, and Minzer~\cite{KLLM21} obtained a generalization of the hypercontractive inequality to the biased measure on the hypercube, under the additional assumption that the function $f$ is \emph{global}, i.e., is not significantly affected by a restriction of a small set of coordinates.
 Formally, for each $S \subset [n]=\{1,2,\ldots,n\}$, define the generalized influence $I_S(f)$ as

-where the restriction $f_{S \to x}:\{0,1\}^{[n] \setminus S} \to \mathbb{R}$ is defined by $f_{S \to x}(y)=f(x,y)$.
+where the restriction $f_{S \to x} \colon \{0,1\}^{[n] \setminus S} \to \mathbb{R}$ is defined by $f_{S \to x}(y)=f(x,y)$.
 The main result of~\cite{KLLM21} for $(\{0,1\}^n,\mu_p)$ reads as follows. \begin{thm} Let $q>2$ and let $\rho<(2q)^{-1.5}$.
-Let $f: (\{0,1\}^n,\mu_p) \to \mathbb{R}$, and assume that $I_S(f) \leq \beta \|f\|_2^2$ for all $S \subset [n]$.
-Then $\|T_{\rho}f\|_q \leq \beta^{1/2-1/q}\|f\|_2$. \end{thm}
+Let $f \colon (\{0,1\}^n,\mu_p) \to \mathbb{R}$, and assume that $I_S(f) \leq \beta \lVert f\rVert_2^2$ for all $S \subset [n]$.
+Then $\lVert T_{\rho}f\rVert_q \leq \beta^{1/2-1/q}\lVert f\rVert_2$. \end{thm}

 The novel technique of Keevash et al.~allowed them to prove a stronger variant of Bourgain's sharp threshold theorem~\cite[appendix]{Fri99}, to make progress on the inverse problem for the isoperimetric inequality on the Boolean cube~\cite{KK07}, and to obtain a $p$-biased analogue of the invariance principle of Mossel, O'Donnell and Oleszkiewicz~\cite{MOO10}.
 Even more recently, this technique was used in~\cite{ElKiLi22} to give a much shorter proof of the breakthrough result of Khot, Minzer and Safra on expansion of the Grassmann graph~\cite{KhMiSa23} which was the main mathematical ingredient in the proof of the 2-to-2 games conjecture in complexity theory.